raihaan123/ValiRocket/README.md

 # ValiRocket
+### By ICL Rocketry

 Valispace and OpenRocket integration, refactored to use GitHub actions

-ICL Rocketry